 The entrance of these gardens is near the beginning of the bamboo forest, if you want to visit Okochi Sanso , you must do it before visiting the bamboo forest that leads to the exit of the park.

 After touring the gardens, you arrive at the equally photogenic tea house, nestled in the middle of a bamboo grove, giving it a charming shade.
-Sitting down was something that we appreciated a lot, and immediately a lady came who said something in Japanese that we did not understand and then tickets, we gave her the tea ticket, she did the same with the table behind us and at the almost supersonic speed, she appeared again with a tray with various teas, including ours.
+Sitting down was something that we appreciated a lot, and immediately a lady came who said something in Japanese that we did not understand and then tickets, we gave her the tea ticket, and she did the same with the table behind us and at almost supersonic speed, she appeared again with a tray with various teas, including ours.

 The tea was accompanied by a small sweet (ultra sweet) wrapped in a beautiful paper, so Japanese.
 The tea, ah! the tea, it’s what they call Macha green tea, nothing to do with the green tea bags that I usually drink; It is a thicker drink, with a super intense flavor.
-At the moment, we understood why the candy was so sweet.
+At that moment, we understood why the candy was so sweet.
 It is what allows you to pass the tea that is not sweetened at all.
-Personally, I didn’t like him because it was very strong, but this tea has its followers.
+Personally, I didn’t like it because it was very strong, but this tea has its followers.

 After a break in this super relaxing tea house, we headed towards the bamboo forest.
 We had already seen a similar one in the Bambouserai de Anduze (which has nothing to envy).
 So we were not surprised.
-Only the passage of people in a traditional costume made us a spectacle painting, and it is what reminds us that we are in the traditional Kyoto.
+Only the passage of people in traditional costumes made us a spectacle painting, and it is what reminds us that we are in traditional Kyoto.
 An incredible amount of people congregate in this corridor and it is not easy to take a photo where you are not with hundreds behind and to the side, but with cunning and speed we do it.

 The forest is very beautiful, but we were much more captivated by the path that followed, skirting temples and other gardens, until we reached the small Nonomiya-Jinja Shrine, packed with Chinese shouting in all directions.
 We get away from the hustle and bustle to better admire the place and take some photos in a small garden that surrounds it.